ibm-cloud-docs/assistant/beta-deploy-zendesk.md

 1. Create a new trigger that routes specific types of messages to the department you created for the assistant.

     For more details, see [Automatically route chats to departments ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://chat.zendesk.com/hc/en-us/articles/212679657-Automatically-route-chats-to-departments).
-1. If you have not done so, set up reassignments that will reroute messages that your assistant does not reply to in under 20 seconds to a department monitored by human agents.
+1. Set up reassignments that will reroute messages that your assistant does not reply to in under 20 seconds to a department monitored by human agents.

     For more details, see [Configuring reassignment ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://chat.zendesk.com/hc/en-us/articles/217777918-Setting-up-chat-routing).